OpenCerts/opencerts-documentation/creating_certificates.md

 ### `issuers` field

 The `issuers` is an array of the issuer object.
-The required fields for each issuer is `name` and `certificateStore`.
-Other fields such as `did`, `url`, `email` and `phone` are also recognised.
+The required fields for each issuer is `name`and `documentStore`.
+Other fields such as `did`, `url`, `email`, `identityProof` and `phone` are also recognised.

-The `name` specifies the name of the issuing body while the `certificateStore` specifies the smart contract address of the certificate store deployed by the issuing body.
+The `name` specifies the name of the issuing body while the `documentStore` specifies the smart contract address of the document store deployed by the issuing body.

-The `certificateStore` address can be obtained after [deploying an instance of the smart contract](./deploying_store.md).
+The `documentStore` address can be obtained after [deploying an instance of the smart contract](./deploying_store.md).

+Even if `identityProof` is not required, it's highly recommended to enable it on every certificate.
+More information about [DNS verification](./dns_verification.md).

 ### `recipient` field